zestyxyz/ads-sdk/README.md

 # zesty-billboard

 The Zesty Billboard SDK allows developers to integrate their app into the Zesty Network.
-More docs: https://docs.zesty.market
+More [docs](https://zestyxyz.notion.site/Zesty-Market-Documentation-346d6f9aa8544cf9a5484c3ccf61523a)

 Currently, we support the following platforms: